mburakbozbey/video-restoration/README.md

 **3** - Super resolution repository was used in local environment with Keras, 640x480 resolution was increased by factor 4 to 2560x1920.

-**4** - Due to memory limitations, 2560x1920 frames were resized to 1920x1080 for video frame interpolation on <a href="https://colab.research.google.com/drive/1gzsfDV_MIdehr7Y8ZzWjTuW-mMZRP4Vy" target="_blank">Google Colab</a> that is prepared <a href="https://github.com/styler00dollar" target="_blank">styler00dollar</a>'s by using - <a href="https://github.com/baowenbo/DAIN" target="_blank">Depth-Aware Video Frame Interpolation</a>.
+**4** - Due to memory limitations, 2560x1920 frames were resized to 1920x1080 for video frame interpolation on <a href="https://colab.research.google.com/drive/1gzsfDV_MIdehr7Y8ZzWjTuW-mMZRP4Vy" target="_blank">Google Colab</a> that is prepared by <a href="https://github.com/styler00dollar" target="_blank">styler00dollar</a> which uses <a href="https://github.com/baowenbo/DAIN" target="_blank">Depth-Aware Video Frame Interpolation</a>.
 Please note that a P100 GPU in Colab is needed to allocate memory for 1080p videos.

 **5** - After frame interpolation with 1920x1080 images,  resulting frames downsized to 720x540 resolution for Super Resolution with scale 4 to achive 4K specs with horizontal padding (3840x2160)